A Beginner’s Guide to Commercial Real Estate Marketing on LinkedIn

 4. Create and share original content

 LinkedIn is the perfect space to demonstrate industry expertise.
 Sharing and creating original content will help build your audience and cache within the commercial real estate industry.
-For example, you could share links to relevant industry/regional articles, provide updates on your business through your company profile, or post your thoughts on emerging industry news and trends from your personal account.
+For example, you could share links to relevant industry/regional articles, provide updates on your business through your company profile, or post your thoughts on company updates, emerging industry news and trends from your personal account.

 A good example: This post by N3 Real Estate, which includes a dynamic stop motion video of a featured property.